fabiocozzolino/fabiocozzolino.github.io/_posts/2019-11-10-request-reply-with-grpc-net.md

 Now, you're ready to run your first gRPC service.

 ## Wait, what happens?
 Let's take a look under the hood
 As previously said in [this post](/speed-up-your-net-microservice-with-grpc/) the `.proto` file is responsible for the service definition.
-So, every time you change the `.proto` content, a language-specific tools will generate the related objects.
+So, every time you change the `.proto` content, language-specific tools will generate the related objects.
 In our case, a set of C# classes.
 You can describe your service and the related messages by using a meta-language: the proto syntax.

 As you can see, we have defined two messages (`NewBookRequest` and `NewBookReply`) and a service (`BookService`).
 The Protocol Buffer tool will generate the messages as .NET types and the service as an abstract base class.
 You'll find the generated source file in the `obj` folder.
 <p align="center">
   <img src="/assets/img/grpc-obj-folder.png" alt="gRPC Obj Folder">
 </p>

-Finally, to implements our service, we only needs to extend the `BookServiceBase` class and ovverrides the defined methods.
+Finally, to implements our service, we only need to extend the `BookServiceBase` class and overrides the defined methods.
 For example:
 ``` csharp
 public override Task<NewBookReply> Save(NewBookRequest request, ServerCallContext context)
 {